simplehomemom/simplehomemom.github.io/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 Definition of a brain dump: the act or an instance of comprehensively and uncritically expressing and recording one’s thoughts and ideas (as on a particular topic).
 Instead, Shafer recommends doing a brain dump—getting workflow, ideas, commitments, and to-do lists out of your head and onto a physical list and calendar.
 — Stephanie Vozza

-#### First, you do a giant brain dump to force yourself to clear out the mental clutter and face head-on all the contradictory goals and obligations that are crowding your days.
+#### "First", you do a giant brain dump to force yourself to clear out the mental clutter and face head-on all the contradictory goals and obligations that are crowding your days."
 — Jessica Stillman

 ([from the Merriam Webster dictionary](https://www.merriam-webster.com/dictionary/brain%20dump))